Government incentives for plug-in electric vehicles: Czech Republic

 Electric, hybrid and other alternative fuel vehicles used for business purposes are exempt from the road tax.

 The Czech Republic has one of the lowest rates of plug-in electric vehicles on newly registered automobiles among OECD countries (only 0,3 % in 2018).
 It is becoming relevant topic for the country, especially for the Škoda auto, the Czech greatest representative of the automobile industry.

 Hence, experimentally empirical research on Czech consumers’ preferences was conducted, whose aim was to evaluate the efficiency of various incentives that might promote the market with plug-in electric vehicles in the Czech Republic.
 The research has shown that except the price, the most relevant factors affecting the willingness to pay for the relatively expensive plug-in electric vehicles are: better fuel-efficiency (CZK 52,000 more on average for a reduction in operating costs of CZK 1 per 1 km for a new car), increase in driving range (CZK 28,000 more on average for an increase in driving range of 100 km), battery-charging time, financial support for electrical wiring in households, free parking in cities or environmental factors (26–40 thousand CZK for each 20% emission reduction).
 On the other hand, free motorway toll sticker or special traffic lane has non-significant effect on the incentives to buy the vehicle.

+Starting from 18.
+3. 2024, National Development Bank offers up to CZK 300 000 (~11820 €) for buying new BEV or FCEV car for SME.
+Fund allocation currently for up to 7500 vehicles.